jharwell/jharwell.github.io/content/project/kloki/index.md

 I worked as an intern at Cray, Inc. Summer 2017, doing work on the DataWarp project.
-Of all the kernel modules I created, this one was the most interesting, as it allowed you inject faults into a live running kernel from the command line.
+Of all the kernel modules I created, this one was the most interesting, as it allowed you inject faults into a live running kernel from the command line, with only a single compile-time macro statement placed at the start of every function you want to be able to inject one or more faults into.
 Not just trivial faults either (i.e. returning a bad value), but delays, probabilistic injections, and more.